-Udaipur to Vadodara to Mumbai: 1 Day of Boring Highways
+Udaipur to Vadodara to Mumbai

 Udaipur to Vadodara and further south to Mumbai is a boring stretch of the journey – with good highways of course, but almost no natural beauty to enjoy a road-trip.
-The first 100km from Udaipur was still okay with the periodic change in landscapes but as soon as I entered Gujarat neared Vadodara, the journey became monotonously boring with nothing but a long highway and a lot of traffic to deal with.
+The first 100km from Udaipur was still okay with the periodic change in landscapes but as soon as I entered Gujarat and neared Vadodara, the journey became monotonously boring with nothing but a long highway and a lot of traffic to deal with.

 Vadodara to Mumbai was also another boring stretch of the journey with nothing much to see and do around.
 If colonial history interests you, Daman can be a good place to explore on the way (located 150km north of Mumbai).

-Mumbai to Goa coastal route was, in fact, one of the two reasons why I did north to south India motorcycle trip in first place (the other reason was exploring Kerala on a motorcycle).
+Mumbai to Goa coastal route was, in fact, one of the two reasons why I did a north to South India motorcycle trip in the first place (the other reason was exploring Kerala on a motorcycle).
 I did the same route more than two years ago while shooting an ad commercial for Maruti Alto and was well accustomed to the highlights this route can offer – from natural beauty to different riding conditions.

 For people who like road-trips, Mumbai to Goa coastal route is like going to Mecca.
 From riding next to the coast to venturing into a jungle-safari-like setting to ferry crossings, here, you will find something for everyone.
 And if you’re a drone to make videos, you can literally do magic.
 Here’s a video I made on the second day of the trip, watch the drone shots:

 Now, if you’re doing Mumbai to Goa via NH 48, you can do the same journey in about 10 hours, but following the coastal route takes at least four days even when you’re riding all day.
-Taking ferries can moreover consume some time as they run every 45 minutes at most of the points and it may happen that you arrived at a ferry point the minute the last ferry has left.
+Taking ferries can moreover consume some time as they run every 45 minutes at most of the points and it may happen that you arrive at a ferry point the minute the last ferry has left.